dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 ## Enabling email forwarding

-To enable email forwarding visit a domain's manage page and follow the **Manage Email forwards** at the bottom of the page on the **Domain** tab.
+To enable email forwarding visit a domain's manage page and click on the **Email forwarding** menu on the sidebar.

 ![Email forwarding](/files/email-forwarding.png)